nelson-lopez/dance-everyday/README.md

 ## Project Structure

 Each folder is a fully functional piece of this project.
 All you need to do after cloning the repository is to move into the folder, install the dependencies, and play/test/build!
-Or you can inside of the root folder simply type `docker-compose up` in your terminal to have a dev version of this website running on your system.
+Or you can, inside of the root folder, simply type `docker-compose up` in your terminal to have a dev version of this website running on your system.

 ## Motivation

-This repo started as a collaborative project between [Jaabel Lopez](https://github.com/iJaabel), [Anna Moser](https://github.com/annamgithub), and [Nelson Lopez](https://nelson-lopez.now.sh/) during the winter cohort at General Assembly `19.
-Hopefully with a community driven repository we can offer a potent tool for dance enthusiast.
+This repo started as a collaborative project between [Jaabel Lopez](https://github.com/iJaabel), [Anna Moser](https://github.com/annamgithub), and [Nelson Lopez](https://nelson-lopez.now.sh/) during the winter cohort at General Assembly 2019.
+Hopefully with a community driven repository we can offer a potent tool for any dance enthusiast.

 ## Please Note